 Your hips are the relationship between the rounded head of your femur bones and the concave socket formed by the confluence of three sections of your hip bones (ilim, ischium, and pubis).
 Your hips are designed to efficiently bear the weight of your skeleton and the absorb stress from your lower limbs.
 The head of your femur fits best into the socket when the hip is flexed.
 In asana as well as in daily standing it is essential to keep the head of the femur bone in the hip socket and not allow it to project forward.
 Additionally, to abduct the femur as we do in trikonasana, virabhadrasana II, or hasta padangustasana II, the head of the femur must externally rotate to fit properly in the hip socket.

-Your spine or vertebral column, is comprised of 26 bones (the same number as each of your feet) unless you count the 5 fused bones of your sacrum and the 3 fused bones of your tailbone, in which case there are 33.
+Your spine or vertebral column, is an S shaped column comprised of 26 irregular bones (the same number as each of your feet, unless you count the 5 fused bones of your sacrum and the 3 fused bones of your tailbone, in which case there are 33) separated by discs/cushions of cartilage that can withstand forces of up to several hundred pounds psi during exercise.
+It holds you upright, supports your head, protects your spinal cord, and allows you to bend and twist.
 Your spine has 4 curves: the posterior curve of your sacrum and tailbone, anterior lumbar curve, posterior thoracic, and anterior cervical curve.
 Your sacral and thoracic curves are primary meaning you are born with them making them very stable.
 Your lumbar and cervical are formed through crawling and are therefore highly unstable.
 In asana practice we seek to maintain the natural curves of the spine and avoid movements that place excessive pressure on the vertebral discs.

 Your shoulders are each a lightly constructed relationship between the head of your humerus (upper arm bone), your scapula, clavicle, and upper sternum (manubrium).
 The joint between the clavicle and your upper sternum is the only place where your shoulders attach to your spine.
 Your shoulder blades rest on your upper back and are meant to be stabilized by musculature.
-The head of your humerus fits into a shallow socket on your shoulder blade.
+The head of your humerus fits into a shallow socket on your shoulder blade (making it a ball and socket joint).
 When practicing asana we seek to keep the head of the humerus in it’s socket and to activate the muscles that stabilize the shoulder blade on the back.
 Additionally, to raise the arms overhead the humerus bones must externally rotate so the head of the humerus does not hit the acromion process.
 When we reach up in urdhva hastasana or take the arm overhead in parsvakonasana the humerus must externally rotate.

 Hands and Wrists: